 Pictures of a trip to the Lofoten Islands in Norway, with stunning landscapes and the Northern Lights.
 Definitely a place I would like to return to.

-From February 16 to 22 we were able to visit one of the most interesting places in Norway – Lofoten Islands.
+From February 16 to 22, 2014 my partner Andrea and I were able to visit one of the most interesting places in Norway – the Lofoten Islands.
 The primary reason was to see the Aurora Borealis -the Northern Lights.
 Neither of us had seen any Northern Light in the past.

 Under the professional guidance of the Naturfotowerkstatt team, we had the opportunity to visit exciting places.
 I heard about how beautiful the place was supposed to be, but I did only fully realize it after I could see it in reality.
 The landscape is certainly different, with the long coastline and the steep mountains.